Tech-at-DU/d3-tutorial/01-intro-to-d3/readme.md

 Try setting a property using the data value.
 The values should be in the range of 0 to 10.

 - Set the size of the text.
 Use the property `font-size`.
-Second argument should be a function that receives `d` and returns ``${d * 5}px``.
+The second argument should be a function that receives `d` and returns ``${d * 5}px``.
 - Setting the opacity based on the data value.
 You can use a formula like: `d / 10`
-- Try changing the color of the gradient based on the data value.
+- Try changing the color of the gradient-based on the data value.